 The AUPs shall be submitted to the MGA by the licensee through the MGA’s LRMS which can be accessed through https://portal.mga.org.mt.
 The AUPs shall be uploaded through the draft record entitled ‘Auditor Player Funds & Gaming Revenue’ which shall be visible on the licensee’s respective timeline as at its financial year end date.

-The AUPs are to be submitted annually to the MGA not later than 6 months from the licensee’s financial year end.
-A 4-month extension until 30 October 2022 shall only be granted for financial year 2021.
+The AUPs are to be submitted annually to the MGA not later than 9 months from the end of the licensee’s financial year.
+This shall apply for the year ending December 2022 as well as for any subsequent years.

 A B2C licence holder which would have had its licence suspended voluntarily for some time during the year is still obliged to prepare the AUPs.